ablomm/ablomm-cpu/README.md

 }
 ```

-### Print hello world using the print function defined above:
+### Print "Hello world!👻" using the print function defined above:

 ```c
 /*